starblue/pixelfoo-apps/README.txt

 primes - display primes as rod numerals (hommage to Rune Mields)
     parameter is the number of pixels scrolled per second

+colorcode - Show a color coded resistor
+    parameter is not used yet

 Compile with "cargo build --release".

 The binary executables are in the "target/release" subdirectory.